 Based on data from Advertisers Association published in March 2019, out of a total of TL 2751 million of investment in the advertisement, 28,9 percent goes to digital media.
 Digital media investments, which grew by 14.8 percent, reached TL 2.385 million.

-The online news portals of Demirören Group are being excluded from the top 10 online media portals that MoM has researched as the Demirören Group does not publicize the audience shares of its online news portals.
-So, according to research made by Gemius (October 2018), Ciner Group’s haberturk.com ranks first in this list.
+According to their report for 2018, hurriyet.com.tr is the most viewed news portal.
+However, they do not transparently share the data with any research company.
+For this reason, the online news portals of Demirören Group (hurriyet.com.tr, milliyet.com.tr, ve gazetevatan.com) are being excluded from the top 10 online media portals that MoM has researched.
+In this case, according to research made by Gemius (October 2018), Ciner Group’s haberturk.com ranks first in this list.

 Social media is closely monitored by the government.
 President Erdoğan has strongly criticized Twitter - and social media in general - many times, most recently saying that he is "against social media" after the Atatürk Airport bombing in July 2016.